 In this animal encounter experience, students engage in an intimate session meeting some fascinating native Australian animals, learning about their roles in the environment and their unique features and adaptations that help them thrive in the wild.

 Students will join a Zoo Educator and set off on an exciting adventure from the Aussie bush, through a working farm environment, and into an urban backyard.
 They will discover how each place is unique and each has a special purpose.
 Students will understand how the features of living things impacts their needs and why it is important that people take care of them.

 A working farm combines technology and the environment to meet our everyday needs.
 Students will discover ways that animals and plants are grown for food and fibre production including traditional Aboriginal and Torres Strait Islander, urban and commercial practices.
 This workshop also explores how the design features of our farm environment ensures a happy producer and a healthy meal, while discovering the many ways that animals help meet our fashion and functional needs.

-Suitable for Stage 2 - Stage 3.
 Curiosity drives scientific discovery by bringing learners to knowledge.
 Students will become a scientist, exploring the scientific process through interacting with one of our amazing Habitat Classrooms.
 They will conduct experiments observing and learning about animal behaviours and characteristics help them survive in the wild.

 Students will learn how the features and needs of animals change and develop as they move from stage to stage.
 They will meet animals with unique lifecycles and investigate how they can help overcome the challenges these species face as they develop and grow.